Blue Quills First Nations College became University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills in September 2015.

 PARKING – Students may park in designated areas only.
 Any parking stall with a Reserved or named sign is designated for staff.
 Roadways and Emergency Access Routes must not be blocked.

-PHOTOCOPYING – Students have access to a photocopy machine.
-There is a 10¢ fee per copy involved, please see the librarian or receptionist.
+PHOTOCOPYING – There is a 10¢ fee per copy for photocopying, please see the librarian or receptionist.
 Facsimile transmission is available through the receptionist for a fee.

 SERVICES IN ST. PAUL – The town of St. Paul has approximately 5,600 people and many shopping, restaurant and recreation services.
 There are several accommodation options in St. Paul including apartments, duplexes, houses and boarding options.
 Rental rates are competitive.
 There are two shopping malls and numerous stores to meet your shopping needs.